redcode/Z80/README.md

 ### As a CMake subproject

-To embed the Z80 library as a CMake subproject, extract the source code packages of [Zeta](https://zeta.st/download) and [Z80](https://zxe.io/software/Z80/download) (or clone their respective repositories) into a subdirectory of another project.
+To embed the Z80 library as a CMake subproject, extract the source code tarballs of [Zeta](https://zeta.st/download) and [Z80](https://zxe.io/software/Z80/download) (or clone their respective repositories) into a subdirectory of another project.
 Then use [`add_subdirectory`](https://cmake.org/cmake/help/latest/command/add_subdirectory.html) in the parent project to add the Z80 source code tree to the build process (N.B., the Z80 subproject will automatically find Zeta and import it as an [interface library](https://cmake.org/cmake/help/latest/manual/cmake-buildsystem.7.html#interface-libraries)).

 It is advisable to configure the Z80 library in the `CMakeLists.txt` of the parent project.
 This will prevent the user from having to specify [configuration options for the Z80 subproject](#cmake_package_options) through the command line when building the main project.